Torres del Paine

-Also known as Plaza de la Victoria, it is an emblematic place and of great historic importance for the main Chilean seaport, located in El Almendral neighborhood.
-It takes its name in honor of the Chilean triumph in the War against the Peru-Bolivian Confederation, just after the victory in the Battle of Yungay in January 1839.
+Plaza Victoria, also known as Plaza de la Victoria, is an emblematic and historically significant place in the port city of Valparaiso, located in the El Almendral neighborhood.
+The plaza is named in honor of Chile’s triumph in the war against the Peruvian-Bolivian Confederation, following the victory at the Battle of Yungay in January 1839.
+This historical and cultural landmark was once a beach until the 17th century and later became a bullring.

 Environment and Architecture